-We consider the DL transmission phase in LEO SATCOM where $K$ UTs are simultaneously served on subcarrier $r$ of OFDM symbol $s$.
-For convenience, we omit the subscript of OFDM symbol $s$ and subcarrier $r$ in $\bdH_{k,s,r} = \bdd_{k,s,r} \bdg_k$ and denote $\bdH_k = \bdd_k \bdg_k^H$ as the DL channel matrix of UT $k$.
+To describe the statistical properties of the channel matrices conveniently, we omit the subscripts of OFDM symbol $s$ and subcarrier $r$ in $\bdH_{k,s,r} = \bdd_{k,s,r} \bdg_k^H$ and denote $\bdH_k = \bdd_k \bdg_k^H$ as the DL channel matrix of UT $k$ over a specific subcarrier.
 In this paper, the channel $\bdH_k$ is supposed to be Rician distributed as follows